04 Oct 2019 | 7 min read

-CIBIL score is one of the most important factors that lenders use to determine your eligibility for a personal loan, home loan, car loan, credit card, and other instalment credits.
+CIBIL score is one of the most important factors that lenders use to determine your eligibility for a personal loan, home loan, car loan, credit card, and other installment credits.
 It helps a lender to decide if you qualify for a loan or a credit card.
-Good credit score means you qualify for an easy loan at the most favourable terms, while your options begin to wear thin when you have a low or bad credit score.
+Good credit score means you qualify for an easy loan at the most favorable terms, while your options begin to wear thin when you have a low or bad credit score.
 Credit score has a significant impact on your financial health.

 This Dussehra know about 10 things that can make or break your credit score

 Your payment history plays a crucial role in building your credit score.
 Repaying your loans or credit card bills on time can improve your credit meteorically.
 No other measures can work unless you are making regular payments.
 Even delaying a single payment can hurt your credit score while skipping an EMI will damage your credit score severely.

 If your credit score is suffering because you don’t pay your bills on time, you should clear your payments immediately.
 If you miss a payment for a longer time, request your creditor to revoke the reported delinquency so that it is not reflected in the credit report.
 Remember your credit score is largely made of your credit history, so you will not be able to create a significant impact on your credit score unless you make a payment on time.
 On the other hand, making timely payment will help you get a higher credit score in very less time.